J. Bart Classen: Anti-vaccination views

+In a review article from Trends in Internal Medicine, which is also connected to Scivision Publishers, Classen promoted the idea that COVID-19 vaccines were bioweapons created by the Mossad, which he claims have infiltrated the NIAID, who are working on depopulation and the New World Order.

 Patents

 Classen holds a number of patents, specifically regarding "the act of reading the published scientific literature and using it to create vaccination schedules that minimize immune disorders," and has sued four biotechnology companies over allegedly infringing on them.
 While a district court had found that Classen's idea was too abstract to be patented, an appeals court found otherwise following an appeal by Classen.